Wine and Chocolate in Guayaquil: The Coastal Gourmet Trail Most Travelers Miss (2026)

 Wandering Everywhere contains affiliate links and is a member of Amazon Services LLC Associates Program.
 If you make a purchase using one of our links, we may receive compensation from the company at no additional cost to you.
 Read our disclaimer here.

-1. Visit Hacienda Cacao y Mango: Where Heritage Meets Craft
+1. Hacienda Cacao y Mango: Where Heritage Meets Craft

-📍 Location: Near Naranjal, ~1 hour from Guayaquil
+📍 Location: Near Naranjal, about 1 hour from Guayaquil

-💲 Estimated cost: $25–$35 USD per person, depending on whether you include the horse ride or lunch.
+💲 $25–$35 USD per person, depending on whether you add the horse ride or lunch.

 This family-run hacienda is one of the region’s finest bean-to-bar cacao farms.
-Wander beneath heirloom Nacional cacao trees, learn how fermentation brings out flavor, and savor chocolate paired with mango from the surrounding groves.
+You’ll wander beneath heirloom Nacional cacao trees, learn how fermentation coaxes out flavor, and taste chocolate paired with mangoes grown a few steps away.
+We were surprised by the look and taste of the fresh cacao pulp, but delighted when we saw the the process from start to finish.

 Experience Highlights:

-• Guided tours through the cacao drying and fermentation process
+- Guided tour through the cacao drying and fermentation process

-• Optional horse rides through the mango groves
+- Optional horseback ride through the mango groves

-2. Sip Artisan Wine at Bodega Dos Hemisferios
+2. 2.
+Sip Coastal Wine at Bodega Dos Hemisferios

 📍 Location: San Miguel del Morro, Santa Elena Province (~2 hours from Guayaquil)

-💲 Estimated cost: $15–$25 USD for a standard tasting; private tasting with food pairings starts around $40 USD.
+💲 Estimated cost: $15–$25 USD for a standard tasting; private tastings with food pairings start around $40 USD.

 What to Try